-Join Sally Norred for an in-depth discussion in this video Creating a webinar agenda, part of Webinar Fundamentals.
+Join Sally Norred for an in-depth discussion in this video Creating a webinar agenda, part of Learning to Run Webinars.

 - A webinar agenda can help you plan your webinar topics…and keep your timing on track.…Showing your agenda at the beginning of the event…helps your audience know what to expect…from the webinar's content and timing.…Meet with all presenters and guest speakers in advance,…to determine the order and the time needed…for each webinar topic.…Keep the webinar under one hour.…Aim for 30 to 45 minutes of presentation,…with 10 to 15 minutes at the end of the webinar for Q&A.…Tell attendees when the webinar will end…and stick to that promise.…Another best practice is to make the audience…aware of the timing of each agenda topic.…